akilby/tributary-cache/README.md

 Dependency functions such `time_consuming_cleaning_process1` can be themselves registered, to save time while working on intermediate cleaning steps.
 Whether or not they are not registered, changes to their code will still prompt `clean_my_data` to re-run if called.

-Built-in functions, functions from system packages, and functions from other installed packages are not searched as dependencies.
+Built-in functions, functions from system packages, and functions from other installed packages are excluded as dependencies.